 Just like the Witcher before it, Cyberpunk 2077 is packed to the brim with Side Quests.
 These are not algorithm-generated shootouts or fetch quests – the Side Quests in Cyberpunk 2077 are all living, breathing stories filled with detail.

-From rescuing Judy, to choosing the fate of a Delamin offshoot AI gone sentient, to seeing a concert together with Kerry, the Side Quests are where Cyberpunk 2077 truly shines.
+From rescuing Judy, to choosing the fate of a Delamain offshoot AI gone sentient, to seeing a concert together with Kerry, the Side Quests are where Cyberpunk 2077 truly shines.

 You'll have to do a lot of running around, but to truly understand the world, you'll need to finish all the Side Quests.
 It might seem like a pain, but trust us, you'll have fun along the way.

-Aside from the Side Quests, a number of more minor Quests called Gigs are also waiting to be handled.
+Aside from the Side Quests, many more minor Quests called Gigs are also waiting to be handled.

 Based on our play experience, there are some Gigs which cannot be cleared due to game bugs, but if you want to truly understand Night City, you'll need to complete all the Gigs currently possible.

 Even after you finish the Gigs, there are still other Quests to take care of.